 There are four relationship types available in Gadget:

-• has many through relationships are used when describing a many-to-many association between two models.
-Examples: students can have many courses, and courses have many students; in ecommerce, a single product can be categorized into multiple categories, while each category holds many products.
-A has many through requires an in-between join model that has one row per unique combination of the two related models.
+has many through relationships are used when describing a many-to-many relationship between two models.
+A has many through requires an in-between join model that has one row per unique

 Belongs To relationships

 The belongs to relationship establishes a link between a record of one model and a record of another model.
 It is used when one record is directly associated or categorized under another record.
+By defining a belongs to relationship, you create a connection that allows easy navigation and retrieval of associated records.

 For example, if you have a Blog Post model representing each post to a blog, you might also have a Comment model that allows readers to discuss each post.
 In this case, each comment pertains directly to one post, and so we say the comment belongs to the post and create a belongs to relationship from the Comment model to the Post model.

 Each Comment record will then have an associated Post object.
 Different comments can have different posts, but each comment has only one post. belongs to relationships create a one-way relationship from the model they are on to the related model.
-If you want to access the relationship from the other way around, to say, access all the comments for a given post, you would need to create a relationship field on the other model. belongs to powers one model's side of a one-to-many or one-to-one relationship so that you can use a has one or has many on the other model to govern how many related records the other model can have.
+If you want to

 In the example above, a belongs to on the Comment model will create a post field on each Comment object in the GraphQL API that returns that comment's parent Post record.
 Comment records will also have a postId field if you need to access just the ID of a comment's parent post.